Quick answers to the most common questions regarding our products.

 ZER0.3 is laminated stoneware obtained by means of an extremely innovative production system, which is the outcome of the latest technology.
-It is produced in whole slabs of size 300x100 cm without using dies.
+It is produced in whole slabs of size 300x100 cm and 120x260 cm, without using dies.
 The ZERO.3 ceramic slabs are only 3,5mm, 5,5mm and 6mm thick.

 The characteristics that make this product unique are:

 - Resistant (ZER0.3 Plus resists a breaking stress of 1.235 Newton)

 - Large (a range of 6 sizes, up to 100x300cm and 120x260cm)

 - Flat (the surface is always perfectly flat)